 How to ace your job or apprenticeship interviews

 Got a job or apprenticeship interview coming up?
-No worries - follow this guide and you’ll leave everyone impressed.
+No worries – the advice in this guide will help you make a strong impression.

 Prepare, prepare, prepare!

-Prepping for an interview may not sound fun (or even possible - how can you guess what they’ll ask?) but it’ll be your secret weapon.
-It’ll give you confidence going in, show that you care about the job, and there actually are common questions that you can prepare for so you’ll know exactly what to say if they ask them.
+Prepping for an interview may not sound fun (or even possible – how can you guess what they’ll ask?) but it’ll be your secret weapon.
+It’ll give you confidence going in and show that you care about the job.
+Plus, there actually are common questions that you can prepare for, so you’ll know exactly what to say if they ask them.

 How to prepare: